top of page

 "Which exhibit should we see first?"
 Roger cannot hide the childlike excitement from his voice.

-"I'm still buzzing from this morning."
+"I'm still buzzing from this morning!"
 Roger's voice cracks.

-With Roger's eyes hard locked on the inbound Miss Cramptry, he flusters about, spitting out the first suggestion to come to his mind.
+Roger's eyes are hard locked on the inbound Miss Cramptry, he flusters about, spitting out the first suggestion to come to his mind.
+"We'll smoke after!
+Why not maximize our enjoyment of such an unusual aquarium?
+Right now."

 "Oh.
 I'm about to maximize my enjoyment, alright."

-Roger fumbles out a panicked whisper...
+Roger can only respond with a fumbled panicked whisper...

 "Are you sure your teacher won't notice that we're gone?"
+Homer asks.

 "Anyone have a lighter?"
 He grimaces.

-"Nope."
+"Steven does."
 Homer answers.

+Homer peeks around the corner.
 "Surely there's a gas station nearby." he says.
 "There's one on every damned street corner in America.
 If only hookers were as reliable."

-Apollo chuckles.
-"You mustn't be looking hard enough."
+Apollo chuckles, "You mustn't be looking hard enough."

-"No gas station." he reports.
-"But I found a shop that looks like the one from Gremlins."
+"No gas station." he reports, "But I found a shop that looks like the one from Gremlins."

 The Shopkeep raises her brow, distracting from the heavy bags under her eyes.